Read time 8 minutes

 The command will help you find either out of the four corruption types: AggregateCounts, FolderView, ProvisionedFolder, and SearchFolder.

 Eseutil helps in repairing the database only if the mailbox database is dismounted.
-However, the given PowerShell cmdlet helps repair individual and multiple mailboxes without dismounting the online database.
+However, the given PowerShell cmdlet helps repair corrupt Exchange database individual and multiple mailboxes without dismounting the online database.

-Let’s discuss the two methods to recover the lost data from a corrupt Exchange database and convert EDB file to PST
+Let’s discuss how to recover the lost data from a corrupt Exchange database and convert EDB file to PST.

 Using Eseutil utility to repair EDB files

-Eseutil is an inbuilt tool, serving various essential functions such as repairing corrupted Exchange databases, defragmenting them, verifying database integrity, and optimizing storage by reducing database size.
+Eseutil is an inbuilt tool that serves various essential functions such as repairing corrupted Exchange databases, defragmenting them, verifying database integrity, and optimizing storage by reducing database size.

 1. Locate the Exchange Database